maxschmaltz/Hirer/README.md

-# Hirer: A simple hiring plan creator with GPT-3.
+# Hirer: A Simple LLM-Powered Hiring Plan Creator.

 This repo contains a solution to a test task for an NLP Engineer position.
 The coding took about 1 h 15 min including testing, setting up the repo and writing the README.
 An update took about 20 min more afterwards.